epilot-dev/sdk-js/README.md

 ```

 Depending on whether you have publish access to [epilot-sdk](https://www.npmjs.com/package/epilot-sdk) registry repo or not `epilot-sdk` may fail with 403, which will leave some unstaged package.json's with a gitHead entry.
 Feel free to discard those files–the pipeline will pick up the changes an publish the `epilot-sdk` automatically.

+# Contributing

+`@epilot/sdk-js` is free and open source software, PRs are welcome! 🦄